noricha-vr/WebScreen/README.md

 # screen_capture

-This project is for displaying web pages on the VRChat video player.
+This project is for displaying web pages, images and desktop on the VRChat video player.

 ## Setup